Hybrid Work Schedule: Insights, Benefits, and Tips

 The split-week hybrid work schedule divides the workweek into segments, i.e., a portion of the week for remote working and the other portion for working in the office.
 This flexible arrangement can be classified as:

-- Team-driven:
+-

 Every team in the organization has the freedom to choose by itself which days to work on location.
-Usually, the company sets a goal (2-days-remote-work) and leaves the decision to the team members.
-They can choose whether to go on location Tuesday and Thursday, Monday and Friday, and so on.
+Usually, the company sets a goal (2-day-remote-work) and leaves the decision to the team members.
+They can choose whether to go on location on Tuesday and Thursday, Monday and Friday, and so on.

 The choice depends entirely on the team’s work and tasks, as some groups require more collaboration and more workdays in the office.

-- Manager-scheduling:
+-

 The manager-scheduling hybrid work arrangement is distinguished by the fact that managers make the decision for their team – when they are obliged to be in the office and when they can work remotely.